CURRENT WATER SUPPLY

 An outline of the District’s procedure for the collection of delinquent water user accounts is as follows:

 The District office is constantly receiving requests from people to accept debit and credit cards for payment on their accounts.
-The District is not setup to accept debit and credit cards.
-The District can only accept cash, checks or money orders for payments.
+The District only accepts cash, checks, and money orders for payments.

 LOCKING OF CANAL HEADGATES

-For the third year in a row the headgates on the canals once again have padlocks on them.
+You may have noticed that headgates on the canals now have padlocks on them where they did not have them before.
+This is not a regulatory move on the District’s part.
 In the past the District has received several phone calls or complaints of water moving through an unregulated headgate during winter and summer months, causing problems for downstream landowners.
-The padlocks simply make it easier for the District to control releases of water as well as offer a level of protection from liability issues.
+The padlocks will simply make it easier for the District to control releases of water where it is not supposed to be as well as offer a level of protection from liability issues.

 MONTHLY DISTRICT BOARD OF DIRECTORS MEETINGS

-The regular board meetings of the Board of Directors of Talent Irrigation District are held at 1:30 p.m. on the first Tuesday of each month at the District office at 104 Valley View Avenue, Talent, Oregon 97540.
+The regular board meetings of the Board of Directors of Talent Irrigation District are held at 1:30 p.m. on the first Tuesday of each month at the District office at 104 Valley View Avenue, Talent, Oregon 97540, unless there is a time conflict and the board meeting needs to be changed.
 These meetings are open to the public.
 If you would like to be on the agenda to address the Board of Directors please submit your request in writing, and include the topic you wish to discuss with the Board at least one week prior to the meeting date so that you can be placed on the agenda.

 Board of Directors of Talent Irrigation District